 - Human immunodeficiency virus (HIV) or hepatitis C infections

-To reduce risk of infection, patients may be prescribed:
+To reduce the risk of infection, patients may be prescribed:

-Are there any side effects from carbon dioxide laser resurfacing?
+Are there any side effects of carbon dioxide laser resurfacing?

 Side effects from carbon dioxide laser treatment may include: